dylanpieper/chatalot/README.md

 #> ...
 ```

-To iteratively refine structured data extractions, implement LLM-as-a-judge into the chat turns using the `judgements` parameter (increases token use):
+To ask the chat model to evaluate and refine structured data extractions, implement LLM-as-a-judge into the turns of the chat using the `judgements` parameter (increases token use):

 ``` r
 result <- chat$batch(prompts, type_spec = type_sentiment, judgements = 1)